rlee32/fast-k-opt/readme.txt

 2. For the first edge in a candidate set, use the minimum distance to the edge of the bounding box to reduce search radius.
 3. Utilize candidate set bounding box to abort distance computations.
 4. Rename DepthMap to DepthTable.
+5. Compare distances on the first two points in a candidate set to elminate further candidate checking.